software-tools-books/js4ds/_en/pages.md

 ### Explicitly Creating Nodes

-Find documentation online for `document.createElement` and `document.createTextNode`, then rewrite the table of contents example to use these methods (and any others like them that you need) instead of assigning to a node's `innerHTML` property.
+Find documentation online for the two function `document.createElement` and `document.createTextNode`, then rewrite the table of contents example to use these methods (and any others like them that you need) instead of assigning to a node's `innerHTML` property.